 The normal or optimal CPU and GPU temperature while gaming is 65-75C or 149-167F.
 You should not face any kind of problem while your temp is lying in between that.
 However, you can hit up to 85C or 185F due to a long gaming session and overclocking.

 Still, 85C is not too bad for CPUs and GPUs but also not optimal temp.
 You may not notice any difference right away in your PC but it surely does in long term.
 Modern CPUs and especially GPUs can hit 85C and will be fine.
-This is because nowadays game utilizes your GPU more than CPU, though that was not the case a decade ago.
-Both AMD and Nvidia know the fact that modern game’s GPU utilization relatively higher so GPUs meant to be running hot.
+This is because nowadays game utilizes your GPU more than the CPU, though that was not the case a decade ago.
+Both AMD and Nvidia know the fact that modern games’ GPU utilization is relatively higher so GPUs are meant to be running hot.

 If your CPU and GPU are hitting more than 85C or 185F temp.
 Surely it means your system will get overheated.
-Modern components won’t let it burn if hit beyond the max temp rather to preventing damage from overheating the CPU might throttle down itself.
+Modern components won’t let it burn if hit beyond the max temp rather prevent damage from overheating the CPU might throttle down itself.
 And If you were in a gaming session the GPU might do the same thing.
 In some cases, your PC might shut down itself or you may see a blue screen of death.

 CPU Temperature For Gaming